-- Strands: ASTM A416/A416M Grade 270, low relaxation, uncoated ASTM A882/A882M Grade 270, low relaxation, epoxy coated - Bars: ASTM A722/A722MType II
+Strands: ASTM A416/A416M Grade 270, low relaxation, uncoated

+ASTM A882/A882M Grade 270, low relaxation, epoxy coated

+Bars: ASTM A722/A722M Type II

 Strands and bars may be grouted or un-bonded.
-Multiple-wire strands yield in the 250 to 270 ksi range, bars begins the idealized plastic elongation between 75 and 160 ksi.
-Modern beams, slabs, and ground anchor designs use 0.375 in., 0.5 in. or 0.6 in. diameter strands.
+Modern beams, slabs, and ground anchor designs use 0.375 in., 0.5 in., or 0.6 in. diameter strands.
 Historically, stress relieved strands have been replaced with low-relaxation material to allow a better estimation of losses and increased initial jacking forces.